HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 ## Requirements and Setup

-It is possible to execute the notebooks on the browser, by clicking the 'Open in Colab' button.
+Executing the notebooks on the browser is possible, by clicking the 'Open in Colab' button.
 This option doesn't require any further installation, but the user must have access to a Google account.

 If you prefer to run the notebooks on your device, create a virtual environment using the requirements.txt file:
 ```